-Property Description Default basic.linfo.name The profile name associated with the scan task.
-The default, which refers to the profile that is run for the test, should usually remain set. \${CurrentTestProfile.profileName} (This refers to the profileName property in the Simulator Properties table.) basic.linfo.resolution Resolution for the scan task 300 basic.linfo.format Image format for the scan task TIFF basic.linfo.depth Bit depth for the scan task 8 basic.linfo.orientation Orientation for the scan task PORTRAIT basic.linfo.papersize Paper size for the scan task LETTER basic.linfo.numpages Number of pages for the scan task 1
+Property Description Default basic.linfo.nam The profile name that is associated with the scan task. \${CurrentTestProfile.profileName} Note: This value refers to the profileName property. basic.linfo.res olution Resolution for the scan task.
+300 basic.linfo.for mat Image format for the scan task.
+TIFF basic.linfo.dep Bit depth for the scan task.
+8 basic.linfo.ori entation Orientation for the scan task.
+PORTRAIT basic.linfo.pap ersize Paper size for the scan task.
+LETTER basic.linfo.num pages Number of pages for the scan task.
+1

-Property Description Default advanced.linfo.name The profile name associated with the scan task.
-The default, which refers to the profile that is run for the test, should usually remain set. \${CurrentTestProfile.profileName} (This refers to the profileName property in the Simulator Properties table.) advanced.linfo.resolution Resolution for the scan task 300 advanced.linfo.format Image format for the scan task TIFF advanced.linfo.depth Bit depth for the scan task 8 advanced.linfo.orientation Orientation for the scan task PORTRAIT advanced.linfo.papersize Paper size for the scan task LETTER advanced.linfo.numpages Number of pages for the scan task 1
+Property Description Default advanced.linfo.name The profile name that is associated with the scan task. \${CurrentTestProfile.profileName} Note: This value refers to the profileName property. advanced.linfo.resolution Resolution for the scan task.
+300 advanced.linfo.form Image format for the scan task.
+TIFF advanced.linfo.dept Bit depth for the scan task.
+8 advanced.linfo.orie Orientation for the scan task.
+PORTRAIT advanced.linfo.pape rsize Paper size for the scan task.
+LETTER

+Property Description Default

+advanced.linfo.nump Number of pages for the scan 1

+ages task.

-Property Description Default basic.pj.addressRang e The address range to receive print jobs from the LDD system.
-The default, which refers to the address range set for the overall test, should usually remain set. \${CurrentTestProfile.basic.addressRange} (This refers to the basic.addressRange property in the Basic prompting properties table.) basic.pj.output The folder in which simulated print jobs should be saved The /Profiles/CurrentTestProfile/conf/dat a/PrintJobs folder where the MFP emulator and performance simulator are installed basic.pj.ext The file extension of saved print jobs.
-Do not include a period (.) before the extension.
-The extension implies the file type used.
-One of the following: pdf, ps, tif. ps basic.pj.save Determines whether to save print jobs from the LDD system false basic.pj.poolSize The size of the thread pool to use for print jobs.
-The default, which refers to the overall server pool size, should usually remain set. \${CurrentTestProfile.serverPoolSize}
+Property Description Default basic.pj.addres sRange The IP address range that receives print jobs from the LDD system. \${CurrentTestProfile.basic.addressRange} Note: This value refers to the basic.addressRange property. basic.pj.output The folder where simulated print jobs must be saved.
+The /Profiles/x/conf/data/PrintJobs folder where the MFP emulator and performance simulator are installed, where x is the name of the current test profile. basic.pj.ext The file extension of saved print jobs.
+Use one of the following: • pdf • ps • tif Note: Do not include a period (.) before the extension.
+The extension implies the file type used. ps basic.pj.save Print jobs from the LDD system are saved. false basic.pj.poolSi ze The size of the thread pool to use for print jobs. \${CurrentTestProfile.serverPoolSize}

+Advanced prompting print job properties

-Property Description Default advanced.pj.addressRan ge The address range to receive print jobs from the LDD system.
-The default, which refers to the address range set for the overall test, should usually remain set. \${CurrentTestProfile.advanced.addressRange} (This refers to the advanced.addressRange property in the Basic prompting properties table.) advanced.pj.output The folder where simulated print jobs should be saved The /Profiles/CurrentTestProfile/conf/data/P rintJobs folder where the MFP emulator and performance simulator are installed advanced.pj.ext The file extension of saved print jobs.
-Do not include a period (.) before the extension.
-The extension implies the file type used.
-One of the following: pdf, ps, tif. ps advanced.pj.save Determines whether to save print jobs from the LDD system false advanced.pj.poolSize The size of the thread pool to use for print jobs.
-The default, which refers to the overall server pool size, should usually remain set. \${CurrentTestProfile.serverPoolSize}
+Property Description Default advanced.pj.addres sRange The IP address range that receives print jobs from the LDD system. \${CurrentTestProfile.advanced.addressRange} Note: This value refers to the advanced.addressRange property. advanced.pj.output The folder where simulated print jobs are saved.
+The /Profiles/x/conf/data/PrintJobs folder where the MFP emulator and performance simulator are installed, where x is the name of the current test profile.

+Property Description Default advanced.pj.ext The file extension of saved print jobs.
+Use one of the following: ps • pdf • ps • tif Note: Do not include a period (•) before the extension.
+The extension implies the file type used. advanced.pj.save Print jobs from the LDD system are saved. false advanced.pj.poolSi ze The size of the thread pool to use for print jobs. \${CurrentTestProfile.serverPoolSize}

+Delay properties

-Property Description Default clientStartUpDelay The delay, in milliseconds, between starting each group of emulated MFPs when testing with more than one MFP 500 clientStartUpDelaySize The number of MFPs to start after each interval specified by clientStartUpDelay 10 startDelayMin The minimum delay between test repetitions 2000 startDelayMax The maximum delay between test repetitions 2000 promptDelayMin The minimum delay before answering prompts 2000 promptDelayMax The maximum delay before answering prompts 2000 initScanDelayMin The minimum delay before submitting a simulated scan 2000 initScanDelayMax The maximum delay before submitting a simulated scan 2000 betweenScanDelayMin The minimum delay between submitting multiple files in a simulated scan task 2000
+Property Description Default clientStartUpDelay The delay in milliseconds between starting each group of emulated MFPs when testing with more than one MFP.
+500 clientStartUpDelaySize The number of MFPs to start after each interval that is specified in the clientStartUpDelay property.
+10 startDelayMin ° The minimum delay in milliseconds between test repetitions.
+2000 startDelayMax The maximum delay in milliseconds between test repetitions.
+2000 promptDelayMin The minimum delay in milliseconds before answering prompts.
+2000 promptDelayMax delayMax delayM The maximum delay in milliseconds before answering prompts.
+2000 initScanDelayMin The minimum delay in milliseconds before submitting a simulated scan.
+2000 initScanDelayMax The maximum delay in milliseconds before submitting a simulated scan.
+2000 betweenScanDelayMin The minimum delay in milliseconds between submitting multiple files in a simulated scan task.
+2000 betweenScanDelayMax • The maximum delay in milliseconds between submitting multiple files in a simulated scan task.
+2000